 5.7.3 the Company may resell or otherwise dispose of part or all of the Goods, and after deducting reasonable storage charges (including insurance) and selling costs from the price paid by the Customer, (a) refund the balance of the price paid by the Customer for the Goods or (b) charge the Customer for any shortfall below the price of the Goods and any unrecovered storage charges or selling costs.

 5.8 If the Company delivers up to and including 5% more or less than the quantity of Goods ordered the Customer may not reject them, but on receipt of notice from the Customer that the wrong quantity of Goods was delivered, a pro rata adjustment shall be made to the Order invoice.

-5.9 The Company may deliver the Goods by installments, which shall be invoiced and paid for separately.
-Any delay in delivery or defect in an installment shall not entitle the Customer to cancel any other installment.
+5.9 The Company may deliver the Goods by instalments, which shall be invoiced and paid for separately.
+Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.

 6. PASSING OF RISK

 6.1 The Goods shall be at the risk of the Customer from completion of delivery in accordance with clause 5.2.

 7.1 Where the Customer collects the Goods from the Pick Up Location, it shall (a) inspect the boxes of Goods before loading them for the purpose of ascertaining that the number delivered is as specified in the Company’s delivery note and whether there is any obvious damage; and (b) inspect the Goods within Working Days from collection from the Pick Up Location for the purpose of ascertaining: